 6. Take it easy

 Relax as much as possible.
 Sit down when doing tasks such as folding clothes or peeling veggies.
 Leave the housework until you are stronger and graciously accept offers from kind visitors who insist on cleaning your bathroom.
 While you have them at home, involve your partner as much as possible with all things baby.
-He may not wipe her bottom quite as meticulously as you do, but give the guy a break.
+They may not wipe her bottom quite as meticulously as you do, but give them a break.
 It is particularly important at this time to keep the lines of communication open between you both.
-His ESP has not necessarily quite tuned in, so when bub is sleeping take the time to touch base.

 If your partner cannot get parental leave, arrange well in advance to have someone else stay with you until you have recovered enough to be home alone with your baby.
 The obvious choice for most women is their own mum, but if she is not freely available or does not live close by, round up the troops and roster in desired friends and family until you feel confident on your own.

 8. See if you can find a food fairy